 An equity index shows how a stock market or part of a stock market is performing.
 Like the prices of individual shares, indexes changes continually during trading hours.

 The difference is that an index shows the movement of a pool of shares.
 It serves as an indicator of the overall trend – whether of all the stocks on the market or only those, for example, in a specific industry segment or geographic area.

 Indexes thus help investors observe market movements and also give them a cost-effective way of constructing a portfolio to replicate those movements.

 Gross Index (GI): This type of index tracks the gross return of the stocks it includes.
 In other words, it reflects not only changes in their prices, but also any dividends they pay (which are assumed to be reinvested).
 This is generally seen as a fuller measure of a market’s performance than a price index.

 Price Index (PI): A true price return index only reflects changes in the prices of the stocks that the index includes, not taking dividends into account.
 But some price indexes, while ignoring ordinary cash dividends, do make adjustments for extraordinary dividends.

-– Capped Index (Cap): In a capped index, the weight of the index constituents has an upper limit (limits are set in accordance with Article 22 of Directive 01/108/EC on UCITS).
-If an index constituent exceeds the upper limit, its weight in the index is adjusted to the upper limit.
+Capped Index (CAP): In a capped index, there is a limit to the weight of any single security.
+If a stock exceeds the upper limit, its weight in the index is reduced to that maximum limit.